 Next time you sit down to color your favorite picture, consider this – colorful crayons can be made using soybeans.
 In fact, just one acre of soybeans can produce up to 82,368 crayons.

 Sports teams and organizations also rely heavily on agriculture.
 In basketball, hardwood is used to make the floors for the courts, while footballs are made using leather from cows.
 Leather is also used to make baseballs, and lots of different sports rely on turfgrass growers and landscape professionals to make their fields suitable for play.
 Cotton is used to make teams’ uniforms, and several different types of wood are used to make baseball bats.

 Next time you pick up a favorite book, thank the forestry industry for providing materials to make paper.
 The ink that’s used to print the words can be made from soybeans using soybean oil.

 The acoustic guitar used by your favorite musician was made from lumber, and some traditional instruments still have strings made from horsehair or animal intestines.

 The classroom is full of agricultural products, from pencils to textbooks to desks.
 Did you know that one tree can make approximately 170,000 pencils?

-Learn more about agriculture in the United States and what’s specifically growing in your state at farmflavor.com/united-states-agriculture.
+Learn more about farming in the United States, what’s specifically growing in your state, and more ways agriculture affects everyday life at farmflavor.com/united-states-agriculture.